SubroutineX/Clubster/README.md

 # Clubster

-A new Flutter project to help colleges in managing and monitoring and also increasing club activities.
+A  Flutter project to help colleges manage, monitor, and  increase club activities.